 In terms of sound, the full-range 80dB speaker is more than adequate, although not ground-breaking.
 It's everything it needs to be in a product of this type though.

 Google Assistant is very good at conversation and with the power of Google search it often provides detailed answers to your voice-based queries.

-Voice commands can also handle routines, actining multiple steps with one command.
+Voice commands can also handle routines, actioning multiple steps with one command.
 For example, "Ok Google, Good Morning" could see your lights turn on, the weather read out, your calendar for the day detailed, your thermostat adjusted and music start playing.
 It works seamlessly and it is great – but if you don't know where to look, it would take a while to discover (to access routines, you have to go into the profile section of the Google Home App, then into more settings, then into Assistant, then you'll finally find it – it's a lot of clicks for a feature that should be easier to find).
 You can read our Google Home tips and tricks for more help.

 Hub makes perfect sense following the company's acquisition of Nest too.
 With a wider portfolio of connected products available to buy, having a hub to control everything from is a logical next step.

 Well, assuming you're the right user.
 Hub is only sensible if you've got ample smart home products, aren't already invested in Amazon's ecosystem and don't want to use it for calls.
 If you do but you still want Google, it's probably worth waiting for the larger Google Nest Hub Max with its built-in Nest camera.

-Google Home Hub would be a fantastic addition to any smart home.
+Google Nest Hub would be a fantastic addition to any smart home.
 We absolutely love it.

 Amazon Echo Show